mzupnik-a/datastream-sdk/docs/Azure-portal-deployment.md

 1. From the Azure portal menu or the Home page, select Create a resource.
 2. On the New page, search for and select Azure Cosmos DB.
-3. On the Select API option page, select the Create option within the **Core (SQL) - Recommended** section.
+3. On the Select API option page, select the Create option within the **Azure Cosmos DB for NoSQL** section.
 4. In the Create Azure Cosmos DB Account page, enter the following basic settings for the new Azure Cosmos account.
 Rest settings can be configured based on your requirements.

     <table>